fontlabcom/getgo-fonts/docs/zotosans-inscriptionalparthian.md

 ---

-## Coto Sans Inscriptional Parthian
+## Zoto Sans Inscriptional Parthian

-Coto Sans Inscriptional Parthian is a design for the Inscriptional Parthian script.
+Zoto Sans Inscriptional Parthian is a design for the Inscriptional Parthian script.

 It contains 45 glyphs and 2 OpenType features, and supports 35 characters from the Unicode blocks: Inscriptional Parthian.